Real Red Magic

 Even when the government is chosen by the narrowest majority, or a mere plurality, it must serve the good of all.
 Given this, it should be no surprise that politicians describe themselves as representing the people.
 That is literally their job, so emphasizing it is an obvious bit of campaign rhetoric.

-In small doses, this appeal to populism is just that; rhetoric.
+In small doses, this appeal to populism is just that: rhetoric.
 Everyone does it and it doesn’t mean much.
 In heavy doses, it becomes something else.
 It is no longer a flavoring added to spice up boring politics as usual but instead turns into a tongue-searing dish of its own, where the main ingredient is grievance, and serving the good of all is no longer on the menu.

 Populism is the ideological framework that contrasts The People, who are inherently good, against the corrupt elite.
 The central conceit is of a Manichean battle that the righteous are destined to win yet are unjustly, albeit temporarily, deprived of their due sovereignty by the crooked establishment and their “rigged” system.
 They deserve to be in charge because their hearts are pure and their cause is just, so anything that stands in their way isn’t merely political opposition, it is evil.

 When populists speak of The People, they never mean all the people, just the clean ones, the pure ones, the Herrenvolk.
 They’re the extraordinarily ordinary folks who actually matter.
-They’re the salt of the earth from the heartland, not coastal elites; neither overwashed nor overeducated.
+They’re the salt of the earth from the heartland, not coastal elites: neither overwashed nor overeducated.
 They aren’t pretentious; they work for their money and just know what’s right without overthinking it.

 You’ll recognize them easily because they look just like you, not like the others; the outsiders who need hyphens to distinguish them from the norm, such as African-Americans.
 No, they’re the Unhyphenated-Americans; the real Americans.
 They’re the default that Central Casting provides when you don’t specify an ethnic.